DouglasNeuroInformatics/Douglas_User_Documentation/docs/research_methods/sharing_data.md

 There may also be constraints on the type of license you can choose.
 - your data may be based on data that already came with a license and you may be bound to re-share under the same terms
-- your group, or the project you work on may have a data management plan that specifices a license
+- your group, or the project you work on may have a data management plan that specifies a license
 - your data repository may require that you use a certain type of license
 - the journal you are publishing to may require a certain license